chmadran/minishell/README.md

 * returning EXIT_SUCCESS or EXIT_FAILURE
 EXIT_SUCCESS and EXIT_FAILURE are symbolic constants defined in the C programming language, typically found in the stdlib.h header file.
 They are used to indicate the success or failure status of a program when it exits.
 These constants are commonly used with the exit() function to terminate a program and provide an exit status to the calling environment.
 EXIT_SUCCESS has a value of 0 while EXIT_FAILURE has a value of 1.

+* using defined EXIT_messages
+The syntax : `# define ESTR_QUOTE "minishell: syntax error: unmatched quote\n"` in the .h files are `preprocessor macros` defined using the C preprocessor directive #define.
+It is essentially a text substitution mechanism, where the macro ESTR_QUOTE is replaced with the corresponding string value "minishell: syntax error: unmatched quote\n" wherever it appears in the code.
+It can then be used as follows in the code : ` printf(ESTR_QUOTE);`

 </details>